NREL/volttime/README.md

 __This example setup assumes you know how to build and install volttron agents and have a basic understanding of the Volttron Driver Framework__

+**VOLTTRON Installation**
+Please follow the steps at [http://volttron.readthedocs.io/en/master/install.html](http://volttron.readthedocs.io/en/master/install.html)

 **Volttime** enables running a VOLTTRON experiment/simulation at a specific but arbitrary date, hour, minute, second and at faster or slower than actual time.

 **Requirements**
-Volttron Platfrom compatible with the driver framewrok pandas; you can get it by sourceing the volttron environment and `pip install pandas`
+Volttron Platform compatible with the driver framework pandas; you can get it by sourcing the volttron environment and `pip install pandas`

 ____________________________________________________________________
-This repository has two sets of agents: the core agents which enable using Volttime and an example agents which shows how to interatct with these agents.
+This repository has two sets of agents: the core agents which enable using Volttime and an example agents which shows how to interact with these agents.
 ____________________________________________________________________

 ## Core Agents:

 ### Volttime Agent :
-This agent can be configured to publish time at different rates.
+This agent can be configured to publish Volttime at different rates.

 ### Actuator Agent:
-This agent is a modified version of the Actuator available in Volttron.
+This agent is a modified version of the ActuatorAgent available in Volttron.
 This agent uses Volttime as the main time server.
-This agent enables using Volttime in the Vollttron driver framewrok.
+This agent enables using Volttime in the VOLTTRON driver framework.
 The VIP IDENTITY of this agent is `platform.d.actuator`
 ____________________________________________________________________